mimoduo/mimogear/docs/postcss/vendor.md

 #Vendor

 The vendor folder contains any vendor css components that you wish to add to the site.
+Just add in a new vendor css file here and it will be automatically compiled into the main stylesheet.

 ##Normalize